descope/descopecli/README.md

 ### Requirements

 -   The Descope project's `Project ID` is required by `descope` to know which project to work with.
-You can find it in the [project page](https://app.descope.com/settings/project) in the Descope console.
+You can find it in the [Project section](https://app.descope.com/settings/project) in the Descope console.
 -   You'll also need a valid Descope management key for the above project.
 You can create a management key in the [Company section](https://app.descope.com/settings/company) in the Descope console.

 ### Installing